ArtCenter administers more than $22 million in scholarships per year.

 - Types of scholarships.
 These include both the College’s own funding and scholarships provided by donors, corporations, and foundations.
 Students will be considered for both types of scholarships without the need for any specific applications.
 Recipients of donor scholarships may be asked to submit thank-you letters to the donor.

 - Merit and Need.
-Scholarships are awarded based on merit and financial need determined by the FAFSA.
+Scholarships for domestic students are awarded based on merit and financial need determined by the FAFSA.
 Merit is determined by the scholarship committee based on portfolio and academic profile.
 International students do not need to complete the FAFSA to apply for scholarships.
+A limited number of scholarships maybe offered based on merit only.

 - Continued Need.
 Domestic students must continue to demonstrate financial need based on the annual FAFSA.